demianblogan/Game_2-Until_Last_Asteroid/README.md

 4. To make all those files visible in your project, click the button "Show all files" in Solution Explorer.<br />
 ![4](https://github.com/demianblogan/Game-Until_Last_Asteroid/assets/105989117/21533c25-f96e-4e53-bbb8-40ffdc63f1c3)

-5. Select all files, press RMB, and click "Include In Project" (some files in inner folders might not be included, so you can include them individually).<br />
+5. Select all files in Solution Explorer, press RMB, and click "Include In Project" (some files in inner folders might not be included, so you can include them individually).<br />
 ![image](https://github.com/demianblogan/Game-Until_Last_Asteroid/assets/105989117/e99f90ad-0c66-4e97-ba13-0b715ba0a52a)

 6. We need to link the SFML library to the project and change the C++ standard to C++20.
 So go to the project's properties.<br />